Struggle with getting dinner on the table? Grab our 5 easy family meal recipes!

 Subscribe

-Homemade DIY Yogurt Pouches
+3 Minute Homemade DIY Yogurt Pouches

 These diy yogurt pouches will save you money and are SUPER easy and quick to make!
 Great for the whole family and can be catered to individual dietary preferences, homemade yogurt pouches are the way to go!

 As an Amazon Associate, I may earn from qualifying purchases.
-You can read more here on our Disclaimer and Privacy Page.
+You can read more here about our Disclaimer and Privacy Page.

 Not to mention, they can be a huge money saver.

 While my kids love many of the store-bought yogurt pouches, they are expensive and costs add up.

-Plus, it feels silly to throw away the pouch after one use.
+It feels silly to throw away the pouch after one use.

 DIY yogurt pouches are better for your wallet and for the environment because you can use them over and over again.

-Along with vegan edible cookie dough and toddler muffins, make your own yogurt pouches are probably one of the kids snacks’ we make most often!
+Along with vegan edible cookie dough and toddler muffins, make your own yogurt pouches are probably one of the kids snacks’ we make most often.

 The best part about homemade yogurt pouches is that you can add whatever you want, just like any toddler smoothie recipe.